 What We Do

 The shift to a low-carbon economy will take creative thinking and innovative financing.
-Based on our quarter century of experience and wide network of partners, the GEF is well-placed to support the transformation.
+Based on our quarter century of experience and wide network of partners, the GEF is well-placed to help support this transformation.

 The GEF is an operating entity of the financial mechanism for the United Nations Framework Convention on Climate Change (UNFCCC).
-As such, our resources are a catalyst for large-scale investments in the low-carbon economy and building greater resilience.
+As such, our resources serve as a catalyst for the types of large-scale investments necessary for the creation of a low-carbon, climate resilient economy.

-We invest in energy efficiency, renewable energy, sustainable transport and climate-smart agriculture to support mitigation.
+We invest in energy efficiency, renewable energy, sustainable transport and climate-smart agriculture projects to support the mitigation of greenhouse gases.
 Read more +

 Through adaptation activities, we reduce the vulnerability of people, livelihoods, physical assets and natural systems to the adverse effects of climate change.
 Our support touches key sectors, including agriculture, water resources management, infrastructure and health.
 We also help countries develop adaptation strategies, and integrate them into broader policy.

-It will take trillions of dollars per year to build a low-carbon world.
-The sheer scale of the challenge for a dramatic re-thinking of global finance flows through the use of blended finance.
+It will take trillions of dollars per year to build a more resilient, low-carbon world.
+The sheer scale of the challenge requires a dramatic re-thinking of global finance flows, necessitating the deployment of creative financial solutions such as blended finance.

-Blended finance combines the power of development finance and private capital to reduce risks and increase the opportunities for private investors.
+Blended finance combines the power of development finance and private capital to reduce risks and increase the attractiveness of low-carbon investment opportunities for the private sector.
 It also helps rally partners from different sectors around an issue.
 Our experience has shown it gives private investors an extra incentive to take action on climate change.

 By the end of 2015, the GEF had invested in 1,000 climate mitigation projects, including more than 300 renewable energy projects and more than 200 energy efficiency projects.
-We had funded 380 projects that support sustainable forest management.
-We had helped 46 countries develop national plans to reduce their emissions.
-And we had invested at least US$1.3 billion to help communities in the developing world adapt to climate change.
+In addition, the GEF has funded 380 projects that support sustainable forest management, and has helped 46 countries develop national plans to reduce their emissions.
+GEF has also invested US$1.3 billion to help communities in the developing world adapt to climate change.

-Since the GEF is a catalyst for action, the contribution of other partners is an important way to measure our impact.
-Our US$4.2 billion in more than 1,000 mitigation investments, for example, generated $38.3 billion from other partners.
+The GEF is a catalyst for action, and its ability to leverage the contributions of other partners is an important way to amplify and measure our impact.
+Our US$4.2 billion in more than 1,000 mitigation investments, for example, leveraged $38.3 billion from other partners.